Learning Logical Rules using Minimum Message Length: Conclusions and Limitations

-We derived an ILP cost function that is data-efficient, insensitive to example imbalance, and noise-tolerant.
-Our cost function enables learning from exclusively positive examples, a common failure mode for many ILP systems.
-Empirically, our cost outperforms the score from the state-of-the-art MDL system \textsc{MaxSynth} on data efficiency and example imbalance, and matches its performance on noisy data.
-Our introduced prior preference for more general predicates results in significantly increased data efficiency relative to a uniform prior when learning from a single example.
 Unlike \textsc{MaxSynth}, our system does not guarantee optimal programs.
-Future work should identify tight constraints to enable efficient optimal search to enable equivalently powerful MML-based systems.
+Future work should identify better constraints for \textsc{ApproxLearner} to enable efficient optimal search for MML-based systems.
 The described approach has only been demonstrated for finite domains, but may be extended to infinite domains by constructing a truncated Herbrand Base from only the ground terms observed.
 Alternative priors should also be explored, such as extending the presented predicate generality priors to incorporate domain knowledge.
-We acknowledge that the beta prior also requires user specification, which is not needed for MDL.
-One should instead determine robust noisy default beta priors by grid search over many datasets.
-This should improve performance, particularly in high-noise domains.
+The beta prior requires user specification, which is not needed for MDL.
+One should instead determine robust noisy default beta priors by grid search over many datasets, which should improve performance, particularly in high-noise domains.